 A larger and better-equipped Fitness Center at the High School is essential to the implementation of a successful physical education curriculum that students will find engaging and meaningful.
 An improved and more inclusive space is also necessary to meet the needs of athletes and teams, and to provide gender equity consistent with Title IX.
 The Fitness Center opened in October 2017, jointly funded by the Scarsdale Schools Education Foundation and the District, as well as by a generous gift for equipment from the Madoff Family of Scarsdale.

 A Resource for All

 The Fitness Center is designed to be a resource for the entire student body.
 Scarsdale’s K-12 physical education curriculum has been redesigned in response to a new set of learning objectives defined by the National Association for Sports and Physical Education.
 The goal of the new curriculum is to develop physical skills, positive attitudes toward fitness, and an appreciation for the value of collaboration and perseverance.
 Consistent with current research and practice, the curriculum now includes a focus on lifelong fitness, sports and activities.

 Training and Conditioning for Athletes

 A modern training facility is also essential for our current athletic program.
 Increasingly, interscholastic athletics requires participants to be involved in strength training, conditioning, and health education.
 Effective training is essential to minimize injuries, facilitate rehabilitation and protect the safety and long-term health of participants.
-In Scarsdale, a larger, more open, and more accessible fitness center is especially important in our efforts to meet the needs of female athletes, who are not comfortable using the existing, outdated and unwelcoming weight room.
+In Scarsdale, a larger, more open, and more accessible fitness center is especially important in our efforts to meet the needs of female athletes, who were not comfortable using the previous, outdated and unwelcoming, weight room.